junkmasterjim/npitt-dev/posts/up2u.md

 I’ve often fallen into the trap of believing I’ve ‘run out’ of things to motivate me.
 Like I’d somehow run the course of everything I could possibly be inspired by.
 Obviously, that’s not possible.
 We carry these ideas with us and give them such weight, but we’re the ones in control.
 It’s pretty counterintuitive if you ask me.

 I’ve always been a sponge of sorts.
-Trying to soak up any knowledge I could on a given subject made me feel more comfortable with new things, and in my later years has been a great benefit to my growth & development; personal, and professional.
-Fortunately for me, that trait came a hunger to learn as much as I could about as much as I could.
+Trying to soak up any knowledge I could on a given subject made me feel more comfortable with new things, and as I get older, has been a great benefit to my growth & development; personal, and professional.
+Fortunately for me, with that trait came a hunger to learn as much as I could about as much as I could.

 ## Find your thing